Only Those Who Know the Work of God Today May Serve God

 Because there are always new developments in God’s work, there is work that becomes obsolete and old as new work arises.
 These different types of work, old and new, are not contradictory, but complementary; each step follows from the last.
 Because there is new work, the old things must, of course, be eliminated.
 For example, some of the long-established practices and habitual sayings of man, coupled with man’s many years of experience and teachings, have formed all manner and form of notions in the mind of man.
 That God has yet fully to reveal His true face and inherent disposition to man, along with the spread, over many years, of traditional theories from ancient times have been yet more propitious to man’s formation of such notions.
 It may be said that, over the course of man’s belief in God, the influence of various notions has led to the continual formation and evolution of all sorts of notional understandings of God in people, which has caused many religious people who serve God to become His enemies.
 So, the stronger people’s religious notions are, the more they oppose God, and the more they are the enemies of God.
 The work of God is always new and never old; it never forms doctrine, instead changing continually and being renewed to a greater or lesser extent.
 Working in this way is an expression of the inherent disposition of God Himself.
 It is also the inherent principle of God’s work, and one of the means by which God accomplishes His management.
 If God did not work in this way, man would not change or be able to know God, and Satan would not be defeated.
 Thus, in His work, changes continually occur that appear erratic, but which are actually periodic.
 The way in which man believes in God, however, is quite different.
 He clings to old, familiar doctrines and systems, and the older they are, the more palatable they are to him.
 How could the foolish mind of man, a mind that is as intransigent as stone, accept so much unfathomable new work and words of God?
 Man abhors the God who is always new and never old; he likes only the old God, who is long of tooth, white of hair, and stuck in place.
 Thus, because God and man each have their own likes, man has become the enemy of God.
 Many of these contradictions still exist even today, at a time when God has been doing new work for almost six thousand years.
 They are, then, beyond remedy.
 Perhaps it is because of the stubbornness of man, or the inviolability of God’s administrative decrees by any man—but those clergymen and women cling still to moldy old books and papers, while God carries on with His uncompleted work of management, as if He had no one by His side.
 Though these contradictions make enemies of God and man, and are even irresolvable, God pays them no heed, as if they were at once there and not there.
 Man, however, still sticks by his beliefs and notions, and never lets go of them.
 Yet one thing is self-evident: Even though man does not deviate from his stance, God’s feet are always moving, and He is always changing His stance according to the environment.
 In the end, it is man who will be defeated without a fight.
 God, meanwhile, is the greatest enemy of all His defeated foes, and is also the champion of mankind, defeated and undefeated alike.
 Who can compete with God and be victorious?
 Man’s notions seem to come from God because many of them were born in the wake of God’s work.
 However, God does not forgive man because of this, nor, moreover, does He pour praise on man for producing batch after batch of products “for God” in the wake of His work that are outside of His work.
 Instead, He is extremely disgusted by man’s notions and old, pious beliefs, and does not even have a mind to acknowledge the date on which these notions first emerged.
 He does not accept at all that these notions are caused by His work, for the notions of man are spread by man; their source is the thoughts and mind of man—not God, but Satan.
 God’s intention has always been for His work to be new and alive, not old and dead, and what He has man adhere to varies with the age and period, and is not everlasting and immutable.
 This is because He is a God who causes man to live and be new, rather than a devil who causes man to die and be old.
 Do you still not understand this?
 You have notions about God and are incapable of letting go of them because you are close-minded.
 It is not because there is too little sense within God’s work, nor because the work of God diverges from human wishes, nor, moreover, is it because God is always negligent in His duties.
 You cannot let go of your notions because you are too lacking in obedience, and because you have not the slightest likeness of a created being; it is not because God is making things difficult for you.
 You caused all of this, and it bears no relation at all to God; all suffering and misfortune is created by man.
 God’s thoughts are always good: He does not wish to cause you to produce notions, but wishes for you to change and be renewed as the ages pass.
 Yet you do not know what is good for you, and are always either scrutinizing or analyzing.
 It is not that God is making things difficult for you, but that you have no reverence for God, and your disobedience is too great.
 A tiny created being, daring to take some trivial part of that which was previously given by God, then turning around and using it to attack God—is this not the disobedience of man?
 Humans, it is fair to say, are utterly unqualified to express their views before God, and less still are they qualified to parade around their worthless, stinking, rotten, flowery language as they wish—to say nothing of those moldy notions.
 Are they not even more worthless?

 Someone who truly serves God is someone who is after God’s heart, who is fit for use by God, and who is able to let go of religious notions.
 If you wish for your eating and drinking of the words of God to be effective, then you must let go of your religious notions.
-If you wish to serve God, then it is even more necessary first to let go of religious notions and obey the words of God in all you do.
+If you wish to serve God, then it is even more necessary first to let go of religious notions and obey the words of God in everything.
 This is what should be possessed by someone who serves God.
 If you lack this knowledge, then as soon as you serve, you will cause disruption and disturbances, and if you hold on to your notions, then you will inevitably be knocked down by God, never to get up again.
 Take the present, for example: Many of the utterances and work of today are incompatible with the Bible and with the work previously done by God, and if you have no desire to obey, then you may fall at any time.
 If you wish to serve in accordance with the will of God, then you must first let go of religious notions and rectify your own views.
 Much of what will be said will be incompatible with what was said in the past, and if you now lack the will to obey, you will be unable to walk the path that lies ahead.
 If one of God’s methods of working has taken root inside you and you never let it go, then this method will become your religious notion.
 If what God is has taken root within you, then you have gained the truth, and if the words and truth of God are capable of becoming your life, you will no longer have notions about God.
 Those who possess true knowledge of God will have no notions and will not abide by doctrine.

 Ask these questions to keep yourself vigilant: